TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-09-06-how-to-develop-multiple-symfony-applications-fast-while-keeping-the-quality.md

 And that's it!
 We have now one repository to maintain, no matter how many projects we have, and we met our goals:

 - We have the entities, repository queries, templates, design and controller actions **are unique**.
-- And PHP, used framework, bundle integration, database type, deploy strategy, own packages, Kernel boilerplate **are the same**.
+- PHP, used framework, bundle integration, database type, deploy strategy, own packages, Kernel boilerplate **are the same**.

+Now we can run application with `projects/open-training/bin/console server:run` and it works!

 <br>